Swastik2442/RFM_OnlineRetail/README.md

-# RFM_OnlineRetail

-RFM model-based Customer Segmentation using Clustering and Classification
+# RFM model-based Customer Segmentation using Clustering and Classification

 ### Dataset